MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/nonrecurring-tokens.md

 While editing the orders in call center, if the user manually modifies the order and presses the Complete button and modifies the existing authorized payment line to reflect the new order total, then the payment connector attempts to adjust the existing authorization.
 The authorization adjustment requests the new authorization total against the pre-existing original authorization.
 If the request is approved, the authorization is adjusted in the Commerce system.
 If it's declined, the original authorization is considered declined, and a new payment is required to complete the transaction.

+> [!NOTE]
+> If the order total gets modified without manually modifying the order, for example, the order total increases due to the increase of charges or taxes, then the system does not adjust the authorization and hence captures only the amount that is authorized.
+The only way to adjust the authorization is to manually edit the existing payment line.

 ### Online storefront payments

 For online storefront payments that use credit cards or digital wallets, the payment module processes an online customer's entered payment information.
-When the **Enable use of nonrecurring tokens in Commerce** feature is enabled, all online transactions are processed in the Commerce system, but the payment card token isn't saved.
+When the **Enable use of non-recurring tokens in Commerce** feature is enabled, all online transactions are processed in the Commerce system, but the payment card token isn't saved.
 The payment module presents the configured payment processor's payment acceptance page in an iFrame element.

 When the Dynamics 365 Payment Connector for Adyen is configured for the online store, if the **Allow saving payment information in e-commerce** parameter is set to **True**, the Adyen iFrame element presents a **Save for my next payment** checkbox to the authenticated customer.
 This mechanism enables the customer's credit card to be saved with Adyen, so that it can be presented in the Adyen iFrame element at the time of the authenticated user's next checkout.
 However, this mechanism doesn't save the card on file in the Commerce system as described in the [Saved card on file](#saved-card-on-file) section.
 The online storefront's generated sales order processes the payment without a saved payment card token.